peteroupc/peteroupc.github.io/randomnotes.md

 <a id=Gaussian_and_Other_Copulas></a>
 #### Gaussian and Other Copulas

-A _copula_ is a way to describe the dependence between random numbers.
+A _copula_ is a way to describe the dependence between randomly sampled numbers.

-One example is a _Gaussian copula_; this copula is sampled by sampling from a [**multinormal distribution**](#Multivariate_Normal_Multinormal_Distribution), then converting the resulting numbers to _dependent_ uniform random numbers.
+One example is a _Gaussian copula_; this copula is sampled by sampling from a [**multinormal distribution**](#Multivariate_Normal_Multinormal_Distribution), then converting the resulting numbers to _dependent_ uniform random values.
 In the following pseudocode, which implements a Gaussian copula:

 - The parameter `covar` is the covariance matrix for the multinormal distribution.
 - `erf(v)` is the [**error function**](https://en.wikipedia.org/wiki/Error_function) of the number `v` (see the appendix).